TheJuicePapi/exify/README.md

 DEPENDANCIES

 For this script to work you will need to have pillow and pip installed.
-The install.sh should automatically install it for you.
+The install.sh should automatically install them for you.
-If not then use 'sudo pip install pillow -y'
+If not then use:

+* sudo apt-get install -y python3-pip
+* sudo pip3 install Pillow

 -------------------------------